 The Haab date is a 365-day cycle (apart from the first one after the creation day: no unlucky days for once, thus it is only 360-days long).
 The offset of the Haab calendar is 343 days (there are 17 days left before the beginning of the first year).
-Once you calculated your date difference between the current day and the Creation Day in JDN, you can subtract 17: this aligns you with the beginning of the first Haab year.
+Once you calculated your date difference between the current day and the Creation Day in JDN (), you can subtract 17: this aligns you with the beginning of the first Haab year.
 Then, compute the integer division by 365 (the duration of a full Haab year):

 If not, the integer division by 20 (the length of a Haab month) will return the month, and the remainder of the same operation the day!
 Easy peasy Mayan squeezy!

 The reasoning behind the Tzolk'in date is similar.
 In this case, the year "0" starts at day number 159: this is our new offset.
 Subtract that number from and take the result of the integer division by 260 (the duration of a Tzolk'in year) to find the number of completed Tzolk'in years.
 Now compute the day number of the current year by subtracting the date difference between the chosen date and the creation date and the number of days in the completed years:

-The number and day of the Tzolk'in calendar are the remainders of the integer divisions of this number with 13 (for the number), and with 20 (for the day).
+The number and day of the Tzolk'in calendar are the remainders of the integer divisions of this number with 13 (for the number), and 20 (for the day):

 How to compute the Lord of the Night?